-Protecting the health and safety of the residents who call our facilities home, as well as the teammates who serve them is NDVA's top priority.
-Our COVID-19 Task Force is closely monitoring the COVID-19 situation and following the Centers for Disease Control and Prevention’s guidelines.
+Protecting the health and safety of the residents who call our facilities home, as well as the teammates who serve them, is NDVA's top priority.
+Our COVID-19 Task Force is closely monitoring the COVID-19 situation and following state and federal guidelines.
 As this is a rapidly changing situation, we are continuing to evaluate the safeguards we have in place at the four state veterans' homes and will modify them as needed.
-This page is for residents' families and NDVA teammates to see what steps we taking and find relevant information related to COVID-19.

 Steps We're Taking to Protect Our Members